 All by itself, this simple act will address your anger and circumvent any need for internal or external violence — because you’ll be making the proper action in response to your anger.
 This will allow you to speak and act from a position of strength, rather than from brutality or passivity, which is where so many people tend to go with their anger.

 If you tend to repress your anger, you’ll be unable to restore your boundaries because you won’t have the strength and focus you need to protect yourself; therefore, further damage will inevitably follow the initial affront.
 Your anger exists to protect you honorably.
-If you repress it and refuse to respond to an insult or affront, it is as if your castle sentry is inviting attacks and letting people get away with vandalism.
+If you repress it and refuse to respond to an insult or affront, it is as if your castle sentry is letting people get away with vandalism.

 However, if you choose to dishonorably express your anger at a person who offends against you, you will be dangerously unguarded — just as you would be if your castle sentry left his post and went out on a rampage.
 When your anger is used as a weapon and your territory is left without a sentry, your psyche will have to pour more anger into the situation.
 If you habitually express your anger, you’ll end up expressing this new infusion of anger as well, and you’ll break your boundaries (and the boundaries of others) even further.
 This is how escalating rages and furies get started — the problem doesn’t come from the essential energy of anger, but from the unskilled use of anger when it arises.

-Healthy anger sets your boundaries and helps you engage more effectively because it allows you to relate authentically and respectfully.
+Anger sets your boundaries and helps you engage more effectively because it allows you to relate authentically and respectfully.
 When you have an awakened connection to your anger and a clear sense of your own boundaries, you’ll be able to honor boundaries and individuality in others; therefore, your relationships won’t be based on power struggles, projections, or enmeshment.

 When you can instead channel this noble emotion properly, you’ll be able to maintain your boundaries — and protect the boundaries of others – with honor.